Varig: Decline and final split (2000–2006)

-The administration of Ozires Silva, which lasted for only 2.5 years, started with major restructuring in the company, aiming at making Ruben Berta Foundation more powerful and the President-Director weaker.
+The administration of Ozires Silva, which lasted for only 2.5 years, started with major restructuring in the company, aiming at making the Ruben Berta Foundation more powerful and the president-director weaker.
 Also, on 28 January 2000, all cargo operations were united under a new airline named VarigLog.

 Despite the reforms, Varig posted a net loss for first time in its history: R$148.6 million by the end of 2000, and then R$523 million in the following year.

 In 2001, low-cost airline Gol Airlines began operations, with VASP cutting fares in response.
 The loss of passengers to competitors caused Varig to lose its top position in the domestic market share (in terms of passengers per kilometre) to TAM Airlines, for the first time since 1961.
 The September 11 attacks also weakened Varig’s operational and financial situation.

 In 2002, Ruben Berta Foundation merged the administration of Varig and its subsidiary Rio Sul Serviços Aéreos Regionais (which included the brand Nordeste Linhas Aéreas Regionais).
 The three brands were used separately with Rio-Sul and Nordeste providing feeder services to Varig.

 Year-long discussions to merge Varig with TAM Airlines ended unsuccessfully in 2004 and the same year Varig fell to third place in the Brazilian domestic market share, behind TAM and Gol.

 VARIG applied to the Commercial Bankruptcy and Reorganization Court in Rio de Janeiro on 17 June 2005, for the commencement of "judicial reorganization" proceedings pursuant to the New Bankruptcy and Restructuring Law of Brazil (Law 11.101).
 The request was granted on 22 June 2005.
 VARIG continued to provide services despite its financial troubles.

 In order to raise funds, the Bankruptcy and Reorganization Court decided to sell two of Varig's subsidiaries: